hexops/mach/doc/known-issues.md

 Some distros require packages to be installed to support the Vulkan graphics API.

 For instance, Arch Linux has [specific packages](https://wiki.archlinux.org/title/Vulkan#Installation) for Nvidia, Intel and AMD GPUs.

+You may also try using OpenGL using the env var `MACH_GPU_BACKEND=opengl`.

 ## Linux: `Error: Couldn't load Vulkan.
 Searched /tmp/mach/gpu/zig-out/bin/libvulkan.so.1`